Medical Eye Exams

 Possible Causes/Risks:

 No one knows the exact cause of Kerataconus, however you are at a higher risk if one of your family members is diagnosed.
 If you have parents or children with Kerataconus it is recommended to have your eyes evaluated by a trained eye doctor who specializes in Kerataconus evaluations and fittings.
+Not only do scleral lenses work for those with Kerataconus but it is also what we use for all the film and television shows we work on such as zombies from The Walking Dead.

 Diabetes & Vision Problems